outofmbufs/pidcontrol/README.md

 and m must (of course) be given to PIDPlus in the modifiers list.

+By default, during the ramp the value of z.setpoint will be seen to change as the setpoint is being ramped in.
+For example:

+    z = PIDPlus(Kp=1, modifiers=SetpointRamp(5))
+    z.setpoint = 4.0             # starts ramping from zero
+    for i in range(5):
+        cv = z.pid(pv=0, dt=1)
+        print(f"{cv=}, {z.setpoint=}")

+This will print:

+    cv=0.8, z.setpoint=0.8
+    cv=1.6, z.setpoint=1.6
+    cv=2.4, z.setpoint=2.4
+    cv=3.2, z.setpoint=3.2
+    cv=4.0, z.setpoint=4.0

+which shows the setpoint ramping 1/5th of the way on each call (dt=1) and the returned control variable clearly being calculated off of that ramping setpoint (Kp=1).

+For most use-cases this is the best way to handle setpoint ramping as it makes the ramping explicitly visible.
+However, it is possible to hide the ramping with `hidddenramp=True`:

+    z = PIDPlus(Kp=1, modifiers=SetpointRamp(5, hiddenramp=True))
+    z.setpoint = 4.0             # starts ramping from zero
+    for i in range(5):
+        cv = z.pid(pv=0, dt=1)
+        print(f"{cv=}, {z.setpoint=}")

+This will print:

+    cv=0.8, z.setpoint=4.0
+    cv=1.6, z.setpoint=4.0
+    cv=2.4, z.setpoint=4.0
+    cv=3.2, z.setpoint=4.0
+    cv=4.0, z.setpoint=4.0

+showing that the control variable is still being computed from a ramping setpoint, but hides that ramping and always shows `z.setpoint` at the final target value.
+Whether this is a good idea or not is application-specific, especially regarding how other modifiers (if any) may behave with respect to hidden or not hidden ramping.

 It is possible to change the ramp time in an active controller by changing the `secs` attribute:

     m.secs = 2.5